thejsway/thejsway/manuscript/chapter07.md

 const elements = ["Hello", 7, { message: "Hi mom" }, true];
 ```

+!!! tip

-T> Since an array may contain multiple elements, it's good to name the array plurally (for example, `movies`).
+    Since an array may contain multiple elements, it's good to name the array plurally (for example, `movies`).

 ### Obtaining an array's size